theshufflebee/therockcast/README.md

                 interest rate and on inflation and output gaps

 * Format:
-  + html: For outputting all tables in html
+  + html: For printing tables in html (to view in console)
-  + latex: For outputting all tables in latex (and for knitting R Markdown document to pdf)
+  + latex: For saving and knitting tables to LaTeX and pdf

 * Save figures:
   + TRUE: All figures (plots and tables) are saved to the figures/ folder